NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 ### Only stateless types can be zero sized subobjects

-With this solution, we make the assumption that, if a user declares that a type is `stateless`, then they are making a strong claim about this type.
-Namely that losing identity is perfectly valid, that it is reasonable for two objects of the same type to have the same address and live in the same memory.
+Since `stateless` is a new declaration for a type, a user to declares their type as such is making a strong claim about it.
+The claim is that losing identity is perfectly valid, that it is reasonable for two objects of the same type to have the same address and live in the same memory.

-So we solve the problem by only permitting zero sized subobjects of types that are themselves declared stateless.
+So we could solve the unique identity problem by only permitting zero sized subobjects of types that are themselves declared stateless.
 That way, we know that the user expects such types to alias.
 This also means that stateless types can only have subobjects of other stateless types (lest they be able to lose identity as well).

 This solves the unique identity problem by forcing the user to explicitly specify when it is OK to lose unique identity.
 However, it fails to solve the general problem of people using EBO as a means for having a zero sized subobject.
 They will continue to do so, as the set of `stateless` declared objects will always be smaller than the set of empty layout types that qualify for EBO.

 ### Explicitly forbid the problem cases

 The unique identity problem arises because two zero sized subobjects of the same type exist within the same containing type in such a way that they could alias.
 So we can simply forbid that.
-This is a special case rule, very similar to the one that prevents types from being standard layout if their first NSDM is the same type as one of their empty base classes.
+This is a special case rule, very similar to the one that prevents types from being standard layout if their first NSDM causes a type-matching overlap with one of their empty base classes.

 We declare that an object which has a zero sized subobject that can alias with another instance of that type is il-formed.
 This would be recursive, up the subobject containment hierarchy.
 That's the general idea, but the current rule takes note of the fact that a zero sized object cannot alias with other objects of its type if it is contained in the exact same object declaration.